By Michael Ormsby

 After you've been out of school for a while, it's easy to start wondering: Is it too late to get my GED certificate?
 With the GED® certificate, the most accepted high school equivalency certificate in the U.S. and Canada, it's never too late.
 The GED test was created as a way to help soldiers returning from World War II get back on track with their education.
 The program has been expanded to help any adult who needs a high school diploma.
 Passing the GED test qualifies you for more jobs and higher education, and that's a good thing at any age.

 500,000 People Will Pass the GED This Year.

 You’re here because you want to be one of them.
 The one-of-a-kind best-selling GED Academy learning program can get you there, fast and easy.

-Learners who achieve their GED credential earn pride in their accomplishment.
-Sherry, a GED Academy student who studied with online GED courses, writes: “I passed the GED test!
+Learners who achieve their GED certificate earn pride in their accomplishment.
+Sherry, a GED Academy student who studied with online GED test courses, writes: "I passed the GED test!
 Thanks for all of your help.
-Now I’ll be able to pursue my dreams of nursing.”
-Zaher, also a GED Academy student, writes: “I am proud that I got my GED and very happy with it, especially after I learned that no one from my country has attempted that before!”
+Now I'll be able to pursue my dreams of nursing."
+Zaher, also a GED Academy student, writes: "I am proud that I got my GED certificate and very happy with it, especially after I learned that no one from my country has attempted that before!"

 Michael Ormsby is the president of the GED Academy and oversees software and curriculum for adult learners and people with educational challenges.
 For more information, visit passGED.com.
 Michael can be contacted by telephone at 800-460-8150.